YuvalTzoor/TelegramBot/README.md

 ## Deployment

-ChuckBot is deployed on an Azure virtual machine
+ChuckBot is deployed on an Azure Web App